Wixel/Chameleon/README.md

 ###features :
 * It's awesome.
 * Hopefully works on any color background (if not just play around with text-shadow).
-* Most sites colors (worth linking to) are included.
+* Most sites are included.
+Make a PR on issue to add yours if you see it's missing.
-* Awesome hover effect just to add to the awesomeness.
+* Hover effect just to add to the awesomeness.
-* It's fairly easy to implement.
+* ***It's extremely easy to implement. (just add the CSS file to your site)***
 * Did I mention it's awesome?

-###Adding it to your site :
-1. Add the chameleon.css (and optional additional-link-styles.css) file to your sites folder.
-2. Link to the .css file(s) in your sites head.
-3. Remember "a:hover" must be after all selectors.
-4. Type a link and see the awesomeness at work.
-5. Tell me what you think on twitter (<a href="http://twitter.com/nicovanzyl">@nicovanzyl</a>).

-###Demo
-Check out a demo <a href="http://nicovanzyl.com/tools/chameleon/">here</a>